firebase/genkit/docs/auth.md

 );
 ```

+When running with the Genkit Development UI, you can pass the Auth object by
+entering JSON in the "Auth JSON" tab: `{"uid": "abc-def"}`.

 You can also retrieve the auth context for the flow at any time within the flow
 by calling `getFlowAuth()`, including in functions invoked by the flow: